Miming-DAO/akiro/ENV_DOCS.md

-# Environment Configuration System for Akiro Coin
+# Environment Configuration System for Akiro ($AKR)

-This document explains how the environment configuration system works in the Akiro Coin project.
+This document explains how the environment configuration system works in the Akiro ($AKR) project.

 ## Overview